Dwayne Ijames

-Dwayne Ijames (born December 4, 1983 in Albany, New York) is a former American football defensive back.
-He was raised in Pickensville, Alabama and Winston-Salem, North Carolina.
+Dwayne Ijames (born December 4, 1983) is an American former football defensive back.
+He was raised in Pickensville, Alabama, and Winston-Salem, North Carolina.
 He was signed by the Cleveland Browns as an undrafted free agent in 2006.
 He played college football at Elon University.

-Ijames has also been a member of the Laredo Lobos and Corpus Christi Sharks.
+Ijames also a member of the Laredo Lobos and Corpus Christi Sharks.

 Professional career

 Cleveland Browns

 Ijames was originally signed by the Browns as an undrafted free agent out of Elon.